The year 2008

 Typically, this is how a work comes to me.
-90% chance is that I reject that work.
+90% of the time I reject that work.
 First, I need to think and invent an idea.
 Second, that needs time.
 Third, if you have already decided what to do, then why come to me?

-But the person who contacted for the Poster design work surprised me.
+But the person who contacted for the Poster design work surprised me with this.

 “I have committed a deadline.
 But don’t worry, take your time.
 Three days, you say?
 OK, no problem.
-Please do whatever you want to make the poster a popular one.”
+Please do whatever you want to make sure that the poster will be a popular one.”

-Since then, he has become one of my friends.
+Since then, Deepak Malani has become one of my close friends.

 Indian Institute of Science (IISc), Bangalore is celebrating its Centenary Year.
 In connection with this, IISc Alumni Association organized a Science & Technology Run on 7th December 2008 inside the campus.
 I just landed on the job to design a promotional poster for the event.
 This will appear in newspapers and the posters will be sent to different institutions in Bangalore, I am told.

 Run IISc, run…